Overview of the Chronic Disease Epidemiology Section

 - CDES Vision: Through epidemiologic methods with a focus on surveillance, evaluation, and quality improvement of care support, we will reduce health disparities and improve health behaviors and outcomes for all Michigan Residents. (adopted September 2018)

-Chronic Disease Epidemiology Section staff members are active in a number of key focus areas (see below) and produce a wide range of surveillance and epidemiologic products, such as the Michigan Chronic Disease GIS Book of Maps.
+CDES staff members are active in a number of key focus areas (see below) and produce a wide range of surveillance and epidemiologic products.

-To learn more about what we do and to access the most current surveillance data and epidemiologic findings for a specific topic, please click on an image or title below or contact our office at 517-335-8806.
+To learn more about our work and access the most current surveillance data and epidemiologic findings for a specific topic, please click on an image or title below or contact our office at 517-335-8806.

 Chronic Disease Epidemiology Section